Sl0thie/MusicVideos/README.md

 # MusicVideos
 A .NET Core Web Application that provides a HTML player for a smart TV and a html remote for a smart phone to make a video jukebox.
 It uses SignalR to communicate between the pages and the server.
+It is currently a work in process that is moving from a web server to a stand alone windows service.

 ![musicvideos](https://user-images.githubusercontent.com/28429345/116331378-fe0bdc80-a812-11eb-973e-7592a99743ea.png)